-Something else I learned from all those years of interesting-slash-potentially-life-threatening incidents was that familiar feeling of dread when you begin to suspect something’s wrong with your car.
+Most of us can relate to that feeling of dread when you begin to suspect something’s wrong with your car.
 That weird rattling noise when you accelerate.
 That squeak in the brakes that wasn’t there yesterday.
 The steering wheel feeling kind of frighteningly stiff.
 Or just flames.
 Flames are never good.

 Do we want to take it to the mechanic, have it taken apart and examined and diagnosed?

 Do we really want to know?

 Knowing comes with a price tag, because problems are costly.
 So, when the warning signs come, we hesitate.
 I'm not suggesting that's right.
 It's kind of stupid.
 But it's what we often do.
 We wait, out of some kind of hope that it'll just sort itself out.
 And of course, it never does.

 I’ve been in many situations through the years where I tried to convince myself I wasn’t scared and I wasn’t hurting and that I was fine and everything was fine, when everything was not fine.
 The warning signs were there.
 Everything was a mess.

 It’s scary to come to terms with the not-rightness of something, and to put a name to it and facts to it and reality to it, reality that sometimes other people can see when we can’t.
 This is where we start to self-protect, by denying the truth.